 - Required Warning Statements on Tobacco Product Packaging and Advertising.

-If you sell cigars, please read this summary of federal rules that retailers must follow.
-You may also order flyers with rules for cigar sales or download a PDF to print yourself.
 You can find a list of retailer responsibilities for cigars in the final rule Deeming Tobacco Products To Be Subject to the Federal Food, Drug, and Cosmetic Act.

 - Retailer Regulations and Guidance